clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 As we can see, the high variance of paladin compensates for its lower mean compared to the ranger, and is therefore your best bet for record breaking rolls.

+If this calculation is semi-accurate then if `63` people roll the script for paladin for `1 day`, we are likely to collectively get an `108`...

 ### Getting precise probabilities

 Because estimating tends to fall over a bit at high sigma levels (where we are interested in the values), we ideally want to have a precise [PDF](https://en.wikipedia.org/wiki/Probability_density_function) for a random variable: